 Library staff go to Princeton University’s Firestone Library on Tuesday and Thursday to provide three services.

 We offer: 1.
 A short term loan service (we bring books back for you for a one month loan), 2. placing books on hold in Firestone Library for you to pick up for longer use, and 3. scanning (within copyright limits).
-We may have to follow the limit of six books each trip and six scans when there are a large volume of requests or are oversized.
+We will have to follow the limit of six books each trip and six scans when there are a large volume of requests or are oversized.
 Requests take time for processing when held in Recap by Princeton University Library.

 Please contact staff if you have any questions.
 Thank you.